“The most fruitful and natural exercise for our minds is, in my opinion, conversation.”

 (see more feedback below)

-I've drawn up an outline detaling most of the roles/categories I use to select prospective guests for the Biblio File podcast (see also right-hand side of this page ).
+I've drawn up an outline detailing most of the roles I'm interested in learning about.
+I use this outline to help me select prospective guests for the Biblio File podcast (see also categories on right-hand side of this page).
 For past practitioners I seek out scholars/biographers, and where applicable, friends and/or relatives.

 "I very much enjoyed our conversation.
 Your knowledge of the story of publishing, the current questions facing publishers, and specifically the long and recent history of Faber & Faber bears testament to your expertise, vocation and deep interest in the story of reading and writing seen particularly through an industry lens.
 If it's valuable now, which it is, in the future it will be an essential archive of our febrile times, and of publishing in the second half of the twentieth century.
 Keep doing it!"